19rehan/NLP/README.md

-There Will Be Only NLP Projects.
+There Will Be Only NLP Projects